djcustard/GestureGAN/README.md

 ![ClassifierGoodModelTrain](https://github.com/djcustard/GestureGAN/blob/master/Images/goodModel.png)

 The Noisy Dataset will supposedly take 6 hours to upload to Google Drive.
 I have also been testing the new PGAN model that I tried to implement yesterday, this failed to show any sign of producing promising results.
 Tomorrow I will look at introducing the Conditional elements after I test the model on the noisy dataset.
 The dataset will be split into different the folders of the different labels.
+Now the upload shows a more reasonable time of 1 hour and 47 minutes.

 Links:
 <p>link1 - https://keras.io/initializers/</p>